RoyOltmans/anova_server/README.md

 # Anova Server

-This project provides a server for controlling your Anova, building on the excellent work by [AlmogBaku](https://github.com/AlmogBaku/Anova4All/).
+This project provides a server for controlling your Anova via rest json API's, building on the excellent work by [AlmogBaku](https://github.com/AlmogBaku/Anova4All/).
 AlmogBaku's original code is a great starting point, and this repository expands on it with enhancements to make deployment easier and more flexible.
+Also stabilized the code so the anova is always available.

 ## Installation